s-manguy/projects/RWD/fcc-02-survey-form/README.md

 3. Search a picture for the background.
 4. Design the Survey Form based on the **picture colors** and the **Material Design rules**.
 5. Code the project in **HTML and plain CSS** as these languages are the one studied in this module : [codepen](https://codepen.io/s-manguy/full/NWbgNYP) to see the result.

+## Result
+Have a look at the [codepen](https://codepen.io/s-manguy/full/NWbgNYP) realised on 2021/02/18  to see the result.